pabryan/dg/docs/_blocks/curves_change_of_params.md

 $$
 \gamma \circ \varphi : (c, d) \to \RR^n, \text{ or } \gamma \circ \varphi : \SS^1 \to \RR^n.
 $$

+according to whether $\gamma$ is a not closed or closed respectively.